 - Ice Skating in Prospect Park

-After you are done exploring Brooklyn, catch a ride to the best bar in NYC: 230 Fifth Rooftop Bar.
+Easily the best winter bar in NYC: 230 Fifth Rooftop Bar.
 During the winter months, this unique bar turns its rooftop tables into heated igloos!
 If you arrive before 9am, it is free to access them and it’s on a first come first serve basis.
+Something I didn’t know until I got there was the igloos are HUGE and hold around 15-20 people and are SHARED.
+Unless you have a very large group that takes up an entire igloo, you will be sharing the igloo with other travelers.

 At 9pm, the entire bar (rooftop and inside lounge) turns into a night club.
 Split a bottle of wine with your hot date and dance the night away with a spectacular view of the Empire State Building!